bitovi/academy/src/react/5-styling-in-react.md

 Like normal HTML, JSX elements can accept a class attribute (called `className`).
 Classes can either be located in a global style sheet linked in the index.html file, or be directly imported into a component (see below).

 This import syntax can be used in any modern web-loader.
-React uses `webpack` to accomplish this.
+Create React App uses `webpack` to accomplish this.

 ```jsx
 import './thing.css';